 The IframeLayout

-layout code is also similar, inheriting
+layout code is similar, inheriting from

 , but without the aspect ratio code: